-Obviously there is an element of getting what you pay for.
-Cheaper juicers lack the bells, whistles and versatility of bigger, better models.
+There is an element of getting what you pay for.
+Cheaper juicers lack the bells, whistles, and versatility of bigger, better models.
 You can always upgrade later, though.
 Picking up a quality juicer under a hundred dollars is a great introduction.

 Pick of the Best Juicer Under $100 in 2021

 - Budget Pick – Mueller Austria Ultra Juicer

 So, you’re looking for a juicer and you want a change from a $100 bill.
 Where do you turn?
 The answer, of course, is TheJuicerGuide!
 I’m here to discuss impactful appliances that will not max out your credit card.